A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Critical Impact

-An attacker with write access to Spark event logs can execute arbitrary code on the server running the History Server, potentially compromising the entire system and all data processing workloads.
+An authenticated attacker with write access to Spark event logs can achieve arbitrary code execution on the Spark History Server, potentially compromising the entire host.

 Affected Products